Singularities of Ricci flow and diffeomorphisms

 In this subsection, we prove the basic properties of $\cP$.
 Many of the results are valid on any manifold and for any function $f$.
-The results are strongest for gradient Ricci solitons - shrinking, steady or expanding; $f$ is normalized so $\cL \, f = n\, \kappa -2\, \kappa \, f$ and $\kappa=\pm \frac{1}{2}$, $0$.
+The results are strongest for gradient Ricci solitons - shrinking, steady or expanding.
 The next lemma relates $\cP$ and $\cL$.

 \begin{Lem} Given a vector field $Y$, we have

 Thus, for a Ricci soliton, $-2\, \cP \, Y = \nabla \, \dv_f\, Y + \cL \, Y + \kappa \, Y$. \end{Lem}

 \begin{proof} Fix a point $p$ and let $e_i$ be an orthonormal frame with $\nabla_{e_i} e_j (p) = 0$.
 Set $h = \dv_f^{*} \, Y$, so that $-2\,h (e_i , e_j) = \langle \nabla_{e_i} Y , e_j \rangle + \langle \nabla_{e_j} Y , e_i \rangle$.
 Working at $p$, we have